 The Disney Cruise is an absolute favorite in this family, with many activities for every age group.

 There are kids-only programs where parents aren’t even invited.
 Our kids will not go; they won’t even try.
-Looking back (and looking forward), this is a good thing for us.
+Looking back (and looking forward), this has been a good thing for us.
 Spending time with our children is what it is all about.
 We only have them for so long.

-As my teenagers grow up, my thoughts on bringing a friend on vacation have evolved.
+My thoughts on bringing a friend on vacation have evolved as my teenagers have grown up.
 Teenagers would rather be with friends and spend a ton of time with their friends on a day-to-day basis.
 Our time with them is limited.
-I hesitate to bring a friend sometimes because I want time with my kids.
+I sometimes hesitate to bring a friend because I want time with my kids.
 In a few years, they’ll be off and on their own.

 Family Travel Tips.
 The boy and his mother are standing on the top of the mountain, A woman is traveling with child, Boy with his mother looking at the mountains, Travel with backpacks, Hike and climb with kids.